-Delicious savory cheese balls are an ideal party snack because they are made in advance and served at room temperature.
+These delicious cheese balls are an ideal party snack because they are made in advance and you don't need to heat them up.

 When I entertain, I like to start the evening off with a few simple party appetizers and cocktails.
 Ideally, the appetizers can be made in advance and I can serve them at room temperature.
 So these cheese balls are perfect!